Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Periodic photonic circuits: Single-particle Floquet theory and the dynamics of multiple photons

 This is given in terms of the permanent of an $N\times N$ submatrix $U^{(F,I)}(mT)$ of $\boldsymbol{U}_{\text{S}}(mT)$.
 The submatrix $U^{(F,\ I)}(mT)$ depends on the initial configuration $I$ and the specific configuration $F$ measured at the end of the experiment.
 More specifically, $U^{(F,\ I)}(mT)$ is obtained by keeping $n^{(F)}_j$ copies of the $j$th column and $n^{(I)}_i$ copies of the $i$th rows.
 Due to the simplification of the initial configuration $I$, we only need to choose one copy of a given row of $\boldsymbol{U}_{\text{S}}(mT)$.
 The corresponding probability of obtaining the configuration $F$ is

 It is now illustrative to consider the dynamics of the local mean number of photons in mode $l$, given by

-We see that measurements with single-photon detectors samples the probability distribution $P_F(mT)$, and thus samples the permanent of the quantum device ~\cite{brod2019photonic}.
-The important point of boson sampling is that the problem of calculating the permanent is extremely hard, and in some cases impossible for a classical digital computer~\cite{aaronson2011computational}.
-As we will discuss in the following sections, the dynamics in a system that exhibits QSOC is encoded in $\boldsymbol{U}_{\text{S}}(mT)$ and is related to the complexity of the sampling problem.
+We see that measurements with single-photon detectors samples the probability distribution $P_F(mT)$.
+As we will discuss in the following sections, the dynamics in a system that exhibits QSOC are encoded in $\boldsymbol{U}_{\text{S}}(mT)$.